Back to Alabama

 Plain English Breakdown

-This law stops franchisors from enforcing or requiring franchisees to work on days that go against their sincerely held religious beliefs, with some exemptions and penalties for violations.
+This law stops franchisors from forcing franchisees to work on days that conflict with their sincerely held religious beliefs, unless the rule was already in an original contract or agreed upon later.

 What This Bill Does